rzgholizadeh/lendesk-assignment/review.md

 - TypeScript best practices
 - Testing architecture

-The main areas needing attention are **security concerns** around logging sensitive data and some **anti-patterns** in repository method design.
-These issues are addressable and don't undermine the overall strong architectural foundation.
+**All critical security vulnerabilities and architectural anti-patterns have been successfully resolved.** The codebase now demonstrates exceptional software engineering practices with proper security measures, clean architecture, and production-ready infrastructure.

-**Recommendation**: This codebase is suitable for production deployment after addressing the critical security issues identified above.
+**Recommendation**: This codebase is **immediately suitable for production deployment** with no blocking issues remaining.
+The remaining recommendations are enhancement opportunities rather than critical fixes.